-AVERAGE VOLUME PER LOG (AV/L) - Log quality and log value are determined by its Size Code.
-The Size Code is determined by the average volume per 16-foot log segment (a 16-foot log is the industry standard preferred short log length).
-However, not all species have Size Codes (for example, Hem/fir and Incense Cedar).
-For those species requiring a Size Code, only one Size Code may be reported in a quarter.
+AVERAGE VOLUME PER LOG - Log quality and log value are determined by its size code.
+The size code is determined by the average volume per 16-foot log (AV/L) segment (the industry standard preferred short log length).
+However, not all species have size codes (for example, Hem/fir and Incense Cedar).
+For those species requiring a size code, only one size code may be reported in a quarter.
 Do not report multiple size codes for the same species on an operation in a reporting quarter.
-If you are reporting multiple harvests from the same harvest plan/contract in the same quarter, you must calculate the average net volume per 16-foot log (AV/L).
+If you are reporting multiple harvests from the same harvest plan or contract in the same quarter, you must calculate the average net volume per 16-foot log (AV/L).
 The average volume per log is calculated by dividing the net Scribner volume for the species (harvested in the quarter) by the total number of 16-foot short-log scaling segments for the species.
 The number of scaling segments shall be determined by dividing the total number of linear feet, for each species, by 16.

-Example: In the reporting quarter the pine linear feet totals 1126 L.F. $\div$ 16' = 70.375 16-foot logs.
-The pine volume 20 MBF $\div$ 70 whole 16-foot log segments = 0.286 MBF/log, or 286 board feet/log.
+Example: In the reporting quarter the pine linear feet totals $1126 \text{ L.F.} \div 16' = 70.375 \text{ 16-foot logs}$ .
+The pine volume $20 \text{ MBF} \div 70$ whole 16-foot log segments = 0.286 MBF/log, or 286 board feet/log.
 The column labeled Volume Per Log in either Tables G or S shows this translates into a Size Code 2 quality log for the pine.
 Cull logs are excluded when making this determination.
 When the AV/L is determined from a cruise or other statistical sample prior to logging, it shall remain fixed for reporting purposes during the life of the operation.